 We didn’t realize how the 6 to 7 hours passed when we got closer and closer to the mountain every day.
-But now, with every step-down, the mountains started disappearing gradually, taking away all our excitement.
+But now, with every step down, the mountains started disappearing gradually, taking away all our excitement.
 After that, we had our breakfast the next day and moved out of Manang to Besisahar.
 We reached Besisahar around 3 pm and headed towards Bandipur for an overnight stay just to relive the mountains for one last day.
 Annapurna Base Camp (ABC) is easy, and it is the hardest.

 Day 1.
-Kathmandu to Besisahar and drive to Chame
+Drive Kathmandu to Chame

 Day 2.
 Chame to Pisang

 Today we will trek to Pisang, situated at an elevation of 3200m, through dense forest and a narrow valley by crossing a river at 2900m.
 We will stay overnight at Pisang.